Code-Institute-Submissions/Mikew1999-recipe-blog/README.md

     * The site is easy to navigate with several nav buttons

     * The site allows the user to browse recipes

-    * The site allows the user to search users

     * The site allows the user to signup